Timing Your Garden: When It's Too Late to Start Planting

 Planting Flower Seeds

-The majority of annual flower seeds are planted in April for spring and summer blooming that will go into the fall for some varieties.
+The majority of annual flower seeds are planted in April for spring and summer blooming, which will go into the fall for some varieties.

 • Perennials are best planted in the fall.